The semantic conception of proof

 We now want to work out how the meanings of the various logical constants can be expressed in terms of the proof relation.
 For instance, we take a proof of $A \vee B$ to be something which is either a proof of $A$ or a proof of $B$.
 Thus $p$ proves $A \vee B$ if and only if $p$ proves $A$ or $p$ proves $B$.
 Similarly, a proof of $A \wedge B$ is something which is both a proof of $A$ and a proof of $B$.
 (Allowing proofs to contain extraneous material simplifies things here; a proof of $A \wedge B$ does not have to be a pair of proofs, it can simply be a proof that contains both a proof of $A$ and a proof of $B$.)
 So $p$ proves $A \wedge B$ if and only if $p$ proves $A$ and $p$ proves $B$.

-A proof of $(\exists x)A(x)$ is something which proves $A(t)$ for some term $t$.
+A proof of $(\exists x)A(x)$ must describe a construction, prove that the construction produces a unique object $a$, and prove the statement $A(a)$.
 Since it is a name for an object, not the object itself, that appears in the assertion $A$, in order to give a proof interpretation of existential quantification we need to require that every individual in the model be represented by a term in the language.
 This can always be assured by simply including a constant symbol in the language for each individual in the model.
 (Cf.\ the need to represent abstract objects by concrete proxies, discussed in Section 3 of \cite{W0}.)

 Our accounts of $(\forall x)A(x)$ and $A \to B$ require a more detailed explanation.
-In the traditional literature their proof interpretations are framed in terms of ``constructions'': we ask for a construction which, for each $x$, produces a proof of $A(x)$, or a construction which converts any proof of $A$ into a proof of $B$.
+In the traditional literature their proof interpretations ask for a construction which, for each object $a$, produces a proof of $A(a)$, or a construction which converts any proof of $A$ into a proof of $B$.
 This kind of formulation is implausible on its face.
-For example, consider a computer program that inputs natural numbers $x$, $y$, $z$, and $n$, and then, if $n \geq 3$, prints out a step-by-step evaluation of both $x^n + y^n$ and $z^n$ and a verification that they are unequal (say, by comparing them digit by digit).
-Since Fermat's last theorem is true, it follows that this procedure does in fact convert any quadruple $(x,y,z,n)$ such that $n \geq 3$ into a proof that $x^n + y^n \neq z^n$.
+For example, consider a computer program that inputs natural numbers $a$, $b$, $c$, and $n$, and then, if $n \geq 3$, prints out a step-by-step evaluation of both $a^n + b^n$ and $c^n$ and a verification that they are unequal (say, by comparing them digit by digit).
+Since Fermat's last theorem is true, it follows that this procedure does in fact convert any quadruple $(a,b,c,n)$ such that $n \geq 3$ into a proof that $a^n + b^n \neq c^n$.
 So according to the definition just mentioned, this trivial procedure would count as a proof of Fermat's last theorem.